Thursday, 27 November 2014

-To Be Radical is to Grasp Things by the Root- Karl Marx the German Ideology
+To Be Radical is to Grasp Things by the Root-

-Revisionists of one sort or another have sought over the last three decades to eradicate the influence of both Whig and Marxist thought.
+Revisionists of one sort or another have sought over the last three decades to eradicate the influence of both Whig and Marxist historiography.
 As Hessayon and Finnegan observe correctly that even the use of the word radical has come under attack from a coterie of revisionist historians.
-So much so it has become increasingly difficult to keep tract of the various different strands of thought as regards the English revolution.
+So much so it has become increasingly difficult to keep track of the various strands of thought as regards the English Revolution.

 A distorted defence of Marxist historiography was carried out by historians in and around the Communist Party of Great Britain.
 They sought with varying degrees of success to apply a historical materialist method when writing and studying the various radical groups.
 Historians which included the likes of Christopher Hill, Rodney Hilton, A. L. Morton and E. P. Thompson developed the 'history from below' genre,